ikelaiah/free-pascal-cookbook/docs/docs/basics/intro-objpas-fpc.md

     on E: Exception do
       Writeln('An error occurred: ', E.Message);
   end;
-end.
+  ReadLn; // Pause to see output or error end.
 ```

 - The `streamex` unit includes the `TStreamReader` class for handling text stream operations.
 - The `try...finally` blocks guarantee that both `streamReader` and `fileStream` are properly released, even if an error occurs during the file reading process.
-- Substitute `your-file.txt` with the name of your file.
+- Substitute `your-file.csv` with the name of your file.
-- The `try...except` block handles any exceptions that arise during file operations and outputs an appropriate error message.

 ### Write a Text File